 France in fell from being the world's fourth-largest industrialized economy to fifth, being replaced by the United Kingdom.

-In , real GDP growth was 1.
+go to site In , real GDP growth was 1.
 In , real GDP growth was expected to slow to 1.
 France and the United States are the world's top two exporting countries in defense products, agricultural goods, and services.
 Taxes remain the highest in the G-8 industrialized countries, and the tax structure is seen as a hindrance to business activity.

 The fastest-growing sectors of the economy have been telecommunications, aerospace, consulting services, meat and milk products, public works, insurance and financial services, and recreation, culture, and sports.
 Although the government has privatized many large companies, banks, and insurers, it still controls large sectors of the economy, including energy, transportation, and the defense industry.
 The French social model, characterized by heavy state involvement in the economy, a tax on wealth, and generous benefits for workers, has proved to be a strong disincentive to growth and job creation.